emsesp/EMS-ESP32/README.md

 ```
 TODO replace vectors of class objects with shared pointers and use emplace_back since it instantiates during construction.
 It may have a performance gain.
-TODO decide if we really need to store the timestamp of each incoming Rx telegram.
 TODO make more use of comparison operators in the Telegram class e.g. the compare like "friend inline bool operator==(const Telegram & lhs, const Telegram & rhs)"
 TODO exit from serial should be prevented?
 Because you never can really exit, just close it.
 TODO add real unit tests using platformio's test bed (https://docs.platformio.org/en/latest/plus/pio-remote.html)